polterguy/polterguy.github.io/documentation/faq/index.md

 a personal ChatGPT based chatbot can typically be done in a day, assuming you've got a good website, and/or other sources of training material to create your custom AI model.

-If you're a little bit skilled in IT you can probably do it yourself in a day or two in fact, and the way to do this is to [signup for a cloudlet](https://aista.com) and go to the Machine Learning component.
-If you need help with this, we would be happy to assist.
-Send us an email to [info@aista.com](mailto:info@aista.com) and let's get started.

 Notice, Machine Learning an AI is not a miracle worker.
 It can never become better than whatever training data you've got available.
 If you provide garbage training data, you get garbage AI.
 Whether or not your website can be intelligently scraped for information to